MediaDevils/silverstripe-restclient/README.md

 silverstripe-restclient
 =======================

-A REST client to for SilverStripe
+A REST client for SilverStripe